Breast prostheses: Lumpectomy

 After a lumpectomy or a quadrantectomy individuals may be left with an asymmetrical silhouette.
 Breast prostheses can help to act as an equalizer to accommodate for the missing tissue.
 Examples of breast prostheses after small but not total breast tissue removal include partial breast prosthesis, and attachable breast prostheses (also known as a contact prostheses).

 Partial breast prosthesis are available in a variety of materials such as silicone, foam, or fiber.
 These inserts are able to discretely fit into a regular bra or into the insert of a mastectomy bra.

 Attachable breast prostheses anchor directly onto your body and are secured using adhesive or Velcro.
 Attachable prostheses can be custom made as a partial breast shape, as well as coming readily available in full sizes.
 These prostheses, unlike the partial prostheses, move independent of a bra and can be worn along with a regular bra.
 For those who do not want a bra specially designed for prostheses, an attachable option may be a consideration.

 Breast enhancement

 Transgender and Cross-dressing

 Many pre or non-hormonal trans women and men who cross-dress as women use breast prostheses in order to create the illusion of feminine breasts.
+There are also trans nonbinary people who use breast prostheses.
 They are sometimes combined with cleavage enhancement techniques when used with clothing with low necklines.

 Full frontal cleavage tops are also available, mainly marketed to the transgender community.
 They incorporate a pair of breast prostheses in a one-piece skin coloured garment that is designed to provide the illusion of natural cleavage.
 Such garments have the disadvantage of having a visible top edge at the neck, which requires the wearing of a choker or similar necklace to hide the top edge of the garment.
 The edges of the breast prostheses are often distinguishable through the thin outer cover.